sansona/chessmate/README.md

   2. ```PrioritizePawnMoves``` - prioritizes all moves pawn related
   3. ```CaptureHighestValue``` - prioritize capturing the highest value piece available
   4. ```ScholarsMate``` - obeys standard Scholar's Mate sequence and resigns if unsuccessful

+Also included in the ```engines``` is the ```MiniMax``` engine, which utilizes the MiniMax algorithm to evaluate board states.
+The MiniMax algorithm provided comes with most bells and whistles: alpha-beta pruning, move ordering via.
+MVV-LVA, and a transposition table.

-Since almost all chess engines can be boiled down to this basic progression, the chessmate engine schema provides a simple but powerful framework for developing and analyzing engines
+Since almost all chess engines can be boiled down to this basic progression, the chessmate engine schema provides a simple but powerful framework for developing and analyzing engines.
+More powerful chess engines (Stockfish, DeepBlue, etc) can be written to fit this schema and thus be analyzed within ```chessmate```.

 ### Evaluation functions
 Each engine consists of an evaluation function which inherits from ```chessmate.analysis.EvaluationFunction```.
 An evaluation function can be defined mathematically as ```f(boardstate) = evaluation``` where evaluation is a numeric representation of the state of the board.
 If we expand the definition of an engine to ```f(eval_function(boardstate)) = move```, we can start optimizing engines via. the evaluation function.